sh78/mkdev/README.md

 ## `install`

 This is a bash script.
-It is run first to get `mmkdev` set up.
+It is run first to get `mkdev` set up in environments that don't have node/npm available.

-1. Configure node/NPM and install self dependencies if not.
+## `mkdev prep`

+Will also be run automatically before any task.
+Caches system and config file info that is passed down to other tasks.

-2. Determine which type of system this is and cache that somewhere.
+1. Determine which type of system this is and cache that somewhere.
-3. Run `mkdev config`
+2. Verify/cache configs.
-4. Check for flag that file sync is ready.
+3. Check for flag that file sync is ready.
 If not, confirm with user before
-5. Check available disk space, confirm with user before proceeding if not a lot. proceeding.
-6. Check available disk space, confirm with user before proceeding if not a lot.
+4. Check available disk space, confirm with user before proceeding if not a lot.

-## `mkdev config`

-1. Check for existing config
-  - If it exists, validate it.
-  - If it doesn't, prompt for input.
-2. Check for a valid package config and validate.

 ## `mkdev files`